Skip to main content

 No commitment - we’ll be in touch.

-About Blacksmiths
+About Metalworkers

-A blacksmith forges and fabricates metalwork by hand - gates, railings, handrails, fire baskets, brackets, and bespoke decorative ironwork for homes, gardens, and commercial properties.
+A metalworker forges and fabricates metalwork - gates, railings, handrails, fire baskets, brackets and bespoke decorative ironwork for homes, gardens and commercial properties.

-Scotland has a strong tradition of ornamental ironwork, and a skilled blacksmith can produce pieces that are both functional and distinctive in a way that factory-made alternatives never are.
+Scotland has a strong tradition of ornamental ironwork and a skilled metalworker can produce pieces that are both functional and distinctive in a way that factory-made alternatives never are.

-For listed buildings or properties in conservation areas, a blacksmith who understands heritage specifications can produce work that satisfies planning requirements while matching the character of the original.
+For listed buildings or properties in conservation areas, a metalworker who understands heritage specifications can produce work that satisfies planning requirements while matching the character of the original.

 About Philpstoun

-Philpstoun is a small hamlet between Linlithgow and Broxburn, formerly a shale oil village and now a quiet residential settlement on the back roads of central West Lothian.
+Philpstoun is a small village between Linlithgow and Broxburn, with roots in the shale oil industry that once dominated central West Lothian.

-The Union Canal passes nearby, and the surrounding countryside is predominantly agricultural, with the Bathgate Hills visible to the south.
+The Union Canal passes nearby and the surrounding countryside is predominantly agricultural, with the Bathgate Hills rising to the south and views north across the Forth valley.

-Linlithgow is the nearest town, giving residents access to rail connections and a full range of shops and services.
+Linlithgow is the nearest town, giving residents access to rail connections, a full range of shops and a GP surgery.

 About West Lothian